Your Brain Isn't Fit for Poker. - What To Do?

 All these problems (and many others) arise because we almost never encounter the difficulties of poker in other areas of real life.

-We do not get into long series of failures in ordinary life - having seen how our plan did not work, we quickly draw conclusions and change our behavior, so that in the future the result becomes different - in life it depends directly on our actions.
+We do not get into long series of failures in ordinary life - having seen how our plan did not work, we quickly draw conclusions and change our behavior, so that in the future the result becomes different - in life, it depends directly on our actions.
 And the result appears very quickly.

 And in poker, to be sure of the loss / profit from our decisions, we need to collect a reliable sample for each necessary situation before we begin to analyze the game and make adjustments to it.
 And it takes a lot of time to roll out such a distance for each spot, during which we can easily not understand how correctly we perceive what is happening and how we behave in the game.